-The origins of Trigony House date back to the building here in the 1700s of a hunting lodge by the owners of Closeburn Castle, which lies a little over a mile to the south east.
-This seems to have been rebuilt during the Edwardian era, and much of what you can see today dates back to a major refurbishment that took place in 1938.
+The origins of Trigony House date back to the building here in the 1700s of a hunting lodge by the owners of Closeburn Castle, which lies a little over a mile to the south-east.
+The hunting lodge seems to have been rebuilt during the Edwardian era, and much of what you can see today dates back to a major refurbishment that took place in 1938.
 Amongst other changes, this resulted in the magnificent Japanese oak panelling in the hall, and the art deco styled staircase and double height windows on the landing.

 The name is intriguing.
 "Trigony" sounds distinctly un-Scottish, almost as if it had been relocated from Cornwall or come from the imagination of J.K.
 Rowling.
 The name seems to have been originally applied to a triangular area of land immediately to the south, and as far as anyone knows the hotel derived its name from where it stood.